mech/Notes/iOS/Swift/swift_the_language.md

 ## Optional Type

+In Swift, values are not allowed to be nil.

 In Obj-C, if you try to call a method with a pointer variable that is nil, it is a no-op.
 This may sound nice, but is unpredictable.
 In Swift, optional type make the possibility of a nil optional value very clear.

 * Not Set (nil)